icssrc/.github/profile/README.md

 # ICSSRC — International Cyber Security & Software Response Center

-The **International Cyber Security & Software Response Center (ICSSRC)** is a professional organization dedicated to expert cybersecurity research, penetration testing, threat analysis, and the development of secure systems and tools.
+The **ICSSRC — International Cyber Security & Software Response Center** is a professional organization dedicated to expert cybersecurity research, penetration testing, threat analysis, and the development of secure systems and tools.

 Public projects, documentation, and official communication channels will be introduced as they become available.